 as often as possible while he or she is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

 - Antibiotics treat or prevent a bacterial infection.

-- Diuretics help your child's body get rid of extra fluid, which can help your child breathe easier.
+- Diuretics help your child's body get rid of extra fluid.
+This can help your child breathe easier.

-- Heart medicine helps your child's heart beat stronger or more regularly.
+- Heart medicine helps your child's heart beat more strongly or more regularly.

 - A pulse oximeter is a small sensor that fits on your child's hand or foot.
 It measures the amount of oxygen in your child's blood.

-- An EKG test records your child's heart rhythm and how fast his heart beats.
+- An EKG test records your child's heart rhythm and how fast his or her heart beats.